architdate/PKHeX-Auto-Legality-Mod/Extra Mods (Helpers)/README.md

 # List of Extra Mods

 - [Export Box QR Codes](https://github.com/architdate/PKHeX-Auto-Legality-Mod/tree/master/Extra%20Mods%20(Helpers)/Export%20Box%20QR%20Codes): Exports QR codes of the entire active box and places it in a directory called `qrcodes`
+- [Export Box To Showdown](https://github.com/architdate/PKHeX-Auto-Legality-Mod/tree/master/Extra%20Mods%20(Helpers)/Export%20Box%20To%20Showdown): Exports the current active box to a Showdown Importable and sets it to the clipboard